 In India, more than 350 rivers originate from tiger reserves.
 These reserves also sequester carbon, provide oxygen and slowly release ground water to regulate floods.
 Protecting the tiger will in turn protect these vital habitats.

 Protecting existing tiger habitats and the reforestation of degraded habitat may help buffer the poorest communities in Asia against the impacts of river siltation and flooding, while providing global benefits.

 Saving the tiger will help communities and local populations benefit from habitat resources and tourism.

 Man is solely responsible for the slaughter of the tiger.
 In the natural world the tiger's only predator is man.
-It is our collection responsibility to stop the killing and save the tiger in the wild.
+It is our collective responsibility to stop the killing and save the tiger in the wild.